hetparekh16/fl-privacy-attacks/README.md

 ```

 This command:
-- Initializes a federated learning server
-- Creates 10 simulated clients
-- Trains the model for 6 rounds with 50% client participation per round
-- Saves training metrics and the global model
+- Initializes a federated learning server.
+Creates simulated clients.
+Trains the model for multiple rounds with 50% client participation per round.
+Saves training metrics and the global model

 ### Step 3: Run the privacy attack pipeline